Sparta, New Jersey: Emergency Medical Services

-The Sparta Ambulance Squad was founded on July 11, 1947, by the Sparta VFW post #7248.
-Today, the squad is staffed by a combination of volunteers and paid EMTs.
+The Sparta Ambulance Squad was founded on July 11, 1947, by the Sparta VFW post 7248.
+The squad is staffed by a combination of volunteers and paid EMTs.
 During weekdays, from 6 a.m. to 6 p.m., ambulances are staffed by two paid EMTs.
 From 6 p.m. to 6 a.m. and all day on weekends, Volunteer crews are on call to handle emergencies.
 If a crew is not found in Sparta, mutual aid agreements exist with area volunteer and hospital based EMS agencies.
-The squad and its more than 60 members operate three ambulances (4191, 4192, 4193), an off road utility vehicle, and an Emergency Response Unit (4195).
+The squad and its more than 60 members operate three ambulances (4191, 4192, 4193), an off-road utility vehicle, and an Emergency Response Unit (4195).
 Sparta Ambulance Squad's headquarters is located at 14 Sparta Avenue.
 In 2013, the squad responded to 1,425 calls.

 Fire

 The Sparta Fire Department serves the township, providing firefighting services along with vehicle extrication and HazMat services.
 The department's headquarters is located at 141 Woodport Road but it also has substations on Glen Road and Sparta Stanhope Road.
+This is a volunteer fire department.